vgarmes/vgarmes.github.io/src/content/blog/understanding-react-server-components.md

 }
 ```

+Now we won't get any compilation errors, our Server and Client components are properly separated by the boundary in the counter.

+### Server Components vs SSR

+Even though the concepts of SSR and RSC might seem similar at first glance since both involve running React components on the server,  they differ fundamentally as we have juse seen.

+While SSR involves pre-running the client application on the server to generate HTML, RSC are rendered on the server, and their output is passed to the client as serialized objects.
+These serialized objects, known as the *React Server Component Payload*, represent a React component tree, not static HTML.

-If we inspect the HTML received by the client (also truncated for simplicity), we will see something like this:
+If we were to inspect the HTML of the previous page when received by the client (also truncated for simplicity), we would see something like this:

 ```html
 <!DOCTYPE html>